 2. Information on Key Executives

-The most important information regarding the executives should be disclosed while applying to register a company in France.
+The most important information regarding the executives should be disclosed when applying to register a company in France.
 Details about the shareholders’ names, the registration address, as well as other details would fall under this category.
-In addition to this, further shareholder-related information should be disclosed.
-This would comprise data pertaining to the visa.

 3. Information on Directors